discindo/mappr/README.md

 The app can be found online here: https://novica.shinyapps.io/nmkmappr/

 ### Some notes
-- The map data is from https://wambachers-osm.website/boundaries/
+- The map data are from https://wambachers-osm.website/boundaries/

-- The demo data is from http://www.stat.gov.mk/
+- The demo data are from http://www.stat.gov.mk/